Inseminoid: Release

-Distribution
+Europe

+After cuts were made, the BBFC granted an X certificate early in 1981.
+That November, it passed the film uncut.
+In 1987, the film was re-rated 18; in 2005, this was reduced to 15.

-In Germany, cinemas began showing the film in January 1981 under the title Samen des Bösen (English: Seeds of Evil).
-In the UK, the film premiered on 22 March in the Midlands, subsequently opening at 65 cinemas in the region.
-It reached London in October.
-The film was commercially successful, reaching number five at the UK box office and number seven in France.
-Inseminoid was also one of the first films to have a VHS release not long after its initial cinema run, and in November 1981 peaked at number seven in the UK video charts.
-It was re-released on VHS in 1992 and 1998.
+In West Germany, cinemas began showing the film in January 1981 under the title Samen des Bösen (English: Seeds of Evil).
+The film was commercially successful in Europe, peaking fifth at the UK box office.
+According to Warren, it reached number seven in France.

-In the UK, the film's promotion included a regional mailshot consisting of a circular that showed a screaming Geeson in character as Sandy with the tagline "Warning!
+The film's UK promotion included regional advertising mail comprising a flyer which showed a screaming Geeson as Sandy, with the tagline "Warning!
 An Horrific Alien Birth!
 A Violent Nightmare in Blood!
-Inseminoid at a Cinema Near You Soon!"
+Inseminoid at a Cinema Near You Soon!".
 Warren regretted this move, commenting: "The problem with mail drops is that you have no way of knowing who lives in the house, or who will see it first.
 It could be a pregnant woman, and old lady, or even worse, a young child.
 So it was not such a good idea."

+Inseminoid was one of the first films to received a VHS release not long after its initial theatrical run.
+According to Warren, in November 1981 the film was seventh in the UK video charts.
+Before the passage of the Video Recordings Act 1984, it was one of 82 "video nasties" in the UK: films whose video tapes could be confiscated and destroyed by police on the grounds of obscenity.
+It was re-released on VHS in 1992 and 1998.

+North America

+The Motion Picture Association of America gave the film an R rating for "profanity, nudity, violence, rape and gore".
 To Warren's displeasure, foreign distributor Almi renamed the film Horror Planet for its North American release.
 This was later changed back to Inseminoid.

-Certification

-The BBFC originally certified the film X, and later 18; in 2005, it reduced the rating to 15.

-The Motion Picture Association of America gave the film an R rating for "profanity, nudity, violence, rape and gore".
+By 1987, the film had earned US$1.5 million in home video rentals in the US and Canada.